mjhm/csv-translate/README.md

 ## Config File

 See `test/orders.config.json` for example and details.
+See [Handlbars](https://handlebarsjs.com/guide/) documentation for details on the template syntax and how to create helper functions.

 ## Assumptions and Simplifications